softbusinesss/N8N-AI-Agents-Masterclass/04Day-Types-of-Nodes-in-n8n/Nodes in n8n.md

 3.  **Utility** 🧰: The toolkit organizes any messy information.
 4.  **Code** 👨‍💻: Your special instructions customize the process.
 5.  **AI** 🔮: The wizard makes everything smarter.

+Triggers: Your Automation Doorbell

+Trigger nodes act as the "GO!" signal for your automation workflow.

+They're the starting point that tells your system when to begin.

+- Email triggers activate when messages arrive in your inbox
+- Schedule triggers run at specific times you set
+- Message triggers respond when you send a WhatsApp message

+Actions: The Task Performers

+- Task Instructions: Action nodes wait for your commands, ready to execute specific tasks.

+- Performs Tasks: They handle the heavy lifting in your favorite apps automatically.

+- Delivers Results: From adding spreadsheet data to sending messages, actions complete the job.

+Think of action nodes as your digital assistants.
+They step in the when the trigger sounds, performing tasks that would require your time and attention.

+Simply tell them what needs doing, and they'll handle it-no manual effort required!